Hybrid Program Schedule

 Community Class Teaching

 Trainees will teach one Community Class either In-Person at Bloom or Virtually, to be scheduled at their convenience.
+Lead trainer will observe and provide detailed feedback.

 "Prenatal yoga may prove a game-changer for me.
 The training was so extensive that I feel prepared to bring it to the community.
 There is a real need for prenatal yoga and, thanks to Bloom, I feel qualified to do so."